Saadat Hasan Manto: Education and early career

-He received his early education at a Muslim High School at Amritsar where he twice failed his matriculation examination.
-In 1931 he got admitted to the Hindu Sabha College but dropped out after first year due to poor results.
+He received his early education at a Muslim High School in Amritsar where he twice failed his matriculation examination.
+In 1931, he took admission at the Hindu Sabha College but dropped out after the first year due to poor results.

 The big turning point in his life came in 1933, at age 21, when he met Abdul Bari Alig, a scholar and polemic writer who encouraged him to find his true talents and read Russian and French authors.
 Bari also encouraged Manto to translate Victor Hugo's The Last Day of a Condemned Man into Urdu which was later published by Urdu Book Stall, Lahore as Sarguzasht-e-Aseer (A Prisoner's Story).
 He then translated Oscar Wilde’s Vera into Urdu in 1934.
-He published his first original story in Urdu, Tamasha (Spectacle) under a pseudonym in Abdul Bari Alig’s Urdu newspaper Khalq (Creation).
+He published his first original story in Urdu, Tamasha (Spectacle) under a pseudonym in Abdul Bari Alig's Urdu newspaper Khalq (Creation).
 It was based on the Jallianwala Bagh massacre.
 During this period he contributed to the daily newspaper Musawat, (Equality) and Ehsan (Kindness), both published from Amritsar.
 He also edited and translated Russian and French stories for the journals Alamgir and Humayun.
-On Bari’s encouragement these Russian stories were then published in Lahore under the title, Rusi Afsanay (Russian Stories).
-The collection included stories from Tolstoy, Gorky and Chekhov and two of Manto’s original stories, Tamasha (Spectacle) and Mahigir (Fisherman).
+On Bari's encouragement, these Russian stories were then published in Lahore under the title, Rusi Afsanay (Russian Stories).
+The collection included stories from Tolstoy, Gorky, and Chekhov and two of Manto's original stories, Tamasha (Spectacle) and Mahigir (Fisherman).

 This heightened enthusiasm pushed Manto to pursue graduation at Aligarh Muslim University, which he joined in July 1934, and soon got associated with the literary circle who would later become members of the Indian Progressive Writers' Association (IPWA).
 It was here that he met writer Ali Sardar Jafri and found a new spurt in his writing.
 His second story, "Inqlaab Pasand", was published in Aligarh magazine in March 1935.
-His education at Aligarh was cut short when nine months into joining the university he was diagnosed with tuberculosis.
+His education at Aligarh was cut short when, nine months into joining the university, he was diagnosed with tuberculosis.
 He spent the next three months at a sanatorium at Batote in Kashmir to regain his health and then returned home to Amritsar.

-After a brief stay in Amritsar, Manto moved to Lahore in search of employment and joined the newspaper Paras (Philosopher’s Stone).
+After a brief stay in Amritsar, Manto moved to Lahore in search of employment and joined the newspaper Paras (Philosopher's Stone).
 In 1936, at Lahore, he published his first collection of original short stories Atish Paray (Nuggets of Fire).

 In late 1936, he moved to Bombay when he received an invitation to edit the weekly Mussawir (Painter).